 Notes- The following green curry is mildly spiced, even with the four or five green chillies I’ve added here the creamy Coconut seem to absorb the heat, for a spicier version, I suggest adding a much more fiery version or extra green chillies to increase the heat.
 The color to the curry comes from the curry leaves and green chillies, make sure you add these two ingredients more for better results.

-Before you make the green curry paste, cut the chicken breast into cubes and transfer the meat into a bowl, marinade the chicken in half a teaspoon of Salt and leave it for Ten minutes.
+Before you make the green curry paste, cut the chicken breast into cubes and transfer the meat into a bowl, marinate the chicken in half a teaspoon of salt and leave it for ten minutes.